In the right conditions, powdery mildew can cause huge issues for growers indoors and out.

 Powdery mildew is a fungal disease that both indoor and outdoor gardeners deal with regularly.

-It can also appear a bit less obvious, lightly covering the surface of the leaf.
-You can see an example of this in the photo below.
+It can also appear a bit less obviously, lightly covering the surface of the leaf, like in the photo below.

-Powdery mildew can sit dormant in soil, waiting for the right conditions to emerge and wreak havoc.
+Powdery mildew can sit dormant in a plant’s soil, waiting for the right conditions to emerge and wreak havoc.

 How to Treat Powdery Mildew

-Move affected plant away from other plants (when possible)
+Move affected plants away from other plants (when possible)

 Powdery mildew can release spores that spread through the air and onto other plants.

-It is best, when identified, to move the affect plants away from others to try to control spread.
+It is best, when identified, to move the affected plants away from others to try to control spread.

 Any plant parts or whole plants that are nearly covered in powdery mildew should be removed and composted.

-Spray plants to control and eliminate powdery mildew
+Spray the plants to control and eliminate powdery mildew

 #1 Milk spray